patricklam/plam.new-webpage/content/post/20210624-mount-french.md

 modest $30 additional fee.
 We spotted him still inside the building and got him to turn on the gas pump.

 Unfortunately, this rather old pump had bad UI design.
-I was noticing that the dollar amount on the diesel side was going up.
+I was sitting inside the car with my wet shoes and noticing that the dollar amount on the diesel side was going up.
 The attendant then asked "Did you mean to put diesel in your car?"
 Well, at least he didn't make us pay the call-out charge, just the actively-harmful diesel